 There must be a catch, right?

 Not to mention how completely overrun the internet has become with make money online scams.

 The good news is that Qkids is not one of them.
 Among the many ways people make money from home, Qkids and the E-learning industry are setting the bar high.

-That doesn’t mean they’re perfect, and of course… they don’t just hire anyone.
+That doesn’t mean they’re perfect (which is fine, there's not a company on the planet that is), and of course… they don’t just hire anyone.
 But you can be confident that Qkids is 100% legit.